fchtngr/htmx-alpine/README.md

 # HTMX Alpine Interop Extension

-This extension enables seamless interoperability between HTMX and Alpine.js by allowing HTMX to invoke Alpine.js methods when receiving JSON responses.
+This extension provides quality-of-life utilities for integrating Alpine.js and HTMX, including automatic HTMX initialization on dynamically inserted elements (e.g., via Alpine's `x-for` or `x-show` directives) and a streamlined mechanism for HTMX JSON API calls that seamlessly pass data to Alpine handlers for client-side processing.

 ## Features

-- **JSON API Handling**: Automatically intercepts JSON responses from HTMX requests and routes them to Alpine.js methods for processing, enabling complex client-side data manipulation without page refreshes
-- **Dynamic HTMX Reprocessing**: Uses a MutationObserver to automatically process newly added HTMX elements created by Alpine.js directives like `x-for` and `x-show`, ensuring HTMX functionality works seamlessly with dynamic Alpine content
+- **Dynamic HTMX Reprocessing**: Uses a `MutationObserver` to automatically process newly added HTMX elements created by Alpine.js directives like `x-for` and `x-show`, ensuring HTMX functionality works seamlessly with dynamic Alpine content.
+  - Normally, when rendering parts of the DOM using Alpine templates, HTMX is already initialized, leaving newly added elements with `hx-` attributes unprocessed (e.g., `hx-get` won't trigger).
+This extension seamlessly calls `htmx.process()` on these newly added elements.
+- **JSON API Handling**: Automatically intercepts JSON responses from HTMX requests and routes them to Alpine.js methods for processing, enabling complex client-side data manipulation without page refreshes.

 ## Install